+27 73 502 9614 [email protected] Mon-Sat 8:00-17:30

 Directional relays are protective devices that isolate faults in power systems by detecting the direction of fault currents.
 The essentials of directional protection and selectivity in modern networks (photo credit:.
 This White Paper describes the sense, the potentials and the use of directional protection and directional zone selectivity functions, hereafter called “D” and “SdZ D” respectively.
 The PR123/P and the PR333/P units carry out excludable directional protection (“D”) against short-circuit with.
 Cahiers Techniques are a collection of documents intended for engineers and technicians people in the industry who are looking for information in greater depth in order to complement that given in display product catalogues.

-• Is overlapping of relay protection necessary
+• Is relay protection an auxiliary protection system

 • Applications of Relay Protection Today